sebastian89n/code-learning-hub/jakarta-ee/README.md

 2. **JSP (JavaServer Pages):** JSP is a technology that allows the creation of dynamic web pages using Java.
 It simplifies the generation of HTML content within Java web applications.

-3. **Jakarta Enterprise Beans (EJB):** EJB provides a component-based approach to building server-side business logic, supporting features like transactions, security, and scalability.
+3. **EJB (Jakarta Enterprise Beans):** EJB provides a component-based approach to building server-side business logic, supporting features like transactions, security, and scalability.

 4. **JPA (Jakarta Persistence):** JPA is a standard for Object-Relational Mapping (ORM) in Java, making it easier to